koding/kdlearn/.metalsmith/README.md

 ## Previewing

-If you want to preview the compiled site, run the following:
+If you want to preview the compiled site, open a new Koding Terminal tab and run the following:

 ```
 cd .metalsmith
 gulp preview
 ```

-This will run a small HTTP Server on Port `8000`.
+This will run a small HTTP Server on Port `8000`, ie: `http://you.kd.io:8000`.

+Keep this tab open, and in  a **different** Koding Terminal tab run your `gulp` command from above.
 Each time you compile the site, this will show your compiled site.

-*Protip*: Run this in a separate Terminal Tab, and you can compile in one tab, and your preview will always be running.

-## Watching
+## Compiling as you type

 To have your Markdown compiled as you write your documents, run the following
 commands: